sawuer/ramona-js/README.md

 You can "die" your instance using same name method:
 ```
-// at first create new Ramona instance
+// Create new Ramona instance at first
 var myApp = new Ramona({
   // all props and logic
 })